Skip to main content

 Ryan Baldwin

-Ryan is a fifth-year PhD candidate in Classics (Historical Emphasis).
+Ryan Baldwin is a PhD candidate in Classics (Historical Emphasis).
 He received his B.A. in History (2017) and his M.A. in Comparative Studies (2019) from Brigham Young University, and then earned a second M.A. in Classics (2021) from UNC-Chapel Hill, where he gave a historical reading of Pindar’s Olympian 1 for his MA thesis.
-Ryan’s dissertation focuses on Lucan’s use of Lucretian and Epicurean language in his Bellum Civile to highlight the fragility and eventual dissolution of the human body, politics, the world, and memory.
+Ryan’s dissertation focuses on Lucan’s use of Lucretian and Epicurean language in his Bellum Civile to highlight the fragility and dissolution of the human body, the Roman state, the cosmos, and memory.
 He also works on intertextuality and intersections between Classical and early Christian language and literature, where he has analyzed and compared passion narratives with Achilles Tatius’ novel, Classical and Christian use of gender in Prudentius’ Peristephanon, and Proba’s use of Vergil’s Nisus and Euryalus in her cento.
 Other interests include “Silver Age” Latin, imperial literature, and violence in the ancient world.
+Ryan is spending the 2024-25 academic year in Rome as the Berthe M. Marti Fellow.

 Curriculum Vitae